 I got memory management wrong plenty of times in my early days, but I approached it with a learner’s mindset, which helped me ask “what’s wrong with my code?” instead of “what’s wrong with the compiler?”, a reaction I see a lot in trainings.

 The good news is that once you internalize borrowing, it stops fighting you.
-Most experienced Rust developers will tell you the borrow checker became an ally somewhere between weeks 4 and 12.
-The first month is the hardest.
+Most experienced Rust developers will tell you that the borrow checker is like having a very attentive programming companion that really cares about memory safety.

 Compile Times